Law of Property (Miscellaneous Provisions) Act 1989: Proprietary estoppel

-S. 2 of the Act repealed s.
+Section 2 of the Act also repealed s.
 40 of the Law of Property Act 1925, thus abolishing the equitable doctrine of part performance with respect to dispositions of interests in land, which had been recommended by the Law Commission of England and Wales.
 Although the Commission believed that the equitable doctrines of promissory estoppel and proprietary estoppel would still be available to provide relief, the House of Lords has subsequently held that such relief was not available.
 As Lord Scott of Foscote stated in his speech:

 This mirrors the observation that "The doctrine of estoppel may not be invoked to render valid a transaction which the legislature has, on grounds of general public policy, enacted is to be invalid," which has been cited in other cases in the matter by the Court of Appeal.
 The constructive trust remedy that is available under s.
 2(5) of the Act, however, operates under principles distinct from those of estoppel, which can lead to problems in application and enforcement.
 Academic discussion suggests that estoppel may still be available in situations outside of s.
 2 on its own terms.